Foreclosures – More Profitable Than Loan Modifications?

 Homeowners seeking to save their homes by modifying unaffordable loans typically deal with these servicers.

-According to a National Consumer Law Center report, Why Servicers Foreclose When They Should Modify and Other Puzzles of Servicer Behavior, “servicers remain largely unaccountable for their dismal performance in making loan modification.
+According to a National Consumer Law Center report, “servicers remain largely unaccountable for their dismal performance in making loan modification.
 Servicers have four main sources of income, listed in descending order of importance:

 • The monthly servicing fee, a fixed percentage of the unpaid principal balance of the loans in the pool